|Guide||♦||11 Triplogs||Active Topic|

 Reliving a little Superstition History

-History: Back in the early 1960's, a gal named Estee Conatser and her small "crew" spent several seasons combing the mountains for lost gold.
-It was on their last day before departing for the season, that from their camp in Tortilla Canyon they noticed a curious cave on the eastern face of the cliff above.
+In the early 1960s, a gal named Estee Conatser and her small "crew" spent several seasons combing the mountains for lost gold.
+On their last day before departing for the season, they noticed a curious cave on the eastern face of the cliff above from their camp in Tortilla Canyon.
 With time to burn and nothing to lose, they decided to check it out and eventually found that the only way to the cave was to climb to the top of the mountain and then back down to the cave.
-Our hike will take full advantage of this fine tidbit of information.
+Our hike will take full advantage of this good tidbit of information.

 As with every other "discovery of the Lost Dutch Mine", there was only one problem: NO GOLD!
-After going so far as scouring the area with metal detectors and coming up with not a flake of color, they finally came to the conclusion that despite the tantalizing evidence, that this was sadly not the LDM and very possibly not even a mine at all.
+After going so far as scouring the area with metal detectors and coming up with not a flake of color, they finally concluded that despite the tantalizing evidence, that this was sadly not the LDM and very possibly not even a mine at all.

-Hike: I apologize for the lengthy history above, but feel without it the hike would be somewhat meaningless.
-So lets get started then.
+I apologize for the lengthy history above.
+I feel without it; the hike would be somewhat meaningless.
+So let's get started then.
 The first and maybe most challenging part of the hike is the Forest Road leading from Hwy88 to the Tortilla trailhead.
 There are two rather onerous ledges in the road early on, the second being the worst.
-AzScrapper accompanied us that day and her stock GMC Jimmy 4X4 with street tires conquered the first obstacle quite impressively, but was unable tackle the second.
-So the five of us then crammed into my Jeep and off we went.
+AzScrapper accompanied us that day, and her stock GMC Jimmy 4X4 with street tires conquered the first obstacle quite impressively but was unable to tackle the second.
+So the five of us then crammed into my Jeep, and off we went.
 The moral of the story is "don't expect to get through without a fairly robust 4X4".

-Tortilla Trailhead is located amongst relics of the old Tortilla Wells Ranch and there are no trail signs, so just head out on the only trail going south through the fence.
-You will soon come to a dilapidated trail sign showing the JF / Hoolie intersection at about .75mi.
-Stay left on the JF trail for the next 1.75 miles which will consist of a gradual climb through dry, low scrub country to the point where we eventually depart the trail and head for the mine.
+Tortilla Trailhead is located amongst relics of the old Tortilla Wells Ranch, and there are no trail signs, so head out on the only trail going south through the fence.
+You will soon come to a dilapidated trail sign showing the JF / Hoolie intersection at about 0.75mi.
+Stay left on the JF trail for the next 1.75 miles, which will consist of a gradual climb through the dry, low scrub country to the point where we eventually depart the trail and head for the mine.

-At the 2mi point, just after a couple slight switchbacks you will be approaching the top of a small saddle to your upper left.
-This is the point where you want to depart the trail and make your way cross country to the easily visible lone peak on your right about a quarter mile away.
+At the 2mi point, just after a couple of slight switchbacks, you will be approaching the top of a small saddle to your upper left.
+This is the point where you want to depart the trail and make your way cross country to the easily visible lone peak on your right about a quarter-mile away.
 You should be roughly at the same elevation as the top of the peak, so the trick is to skirt along the contours of the terrain to conserve altitude.
-The vegetation is rather sparse and the terrain is smooth so picking a path is not too difficult.
+The vegetation is relatively sparse, and the terrain is smooth so picking a path is not too difficult.

-Finally, to make the hike just a little more substantial we threw in a short loop at the end through a nice section of Tortilla Creek.
-After retracing your route back as far as the JF/ Hoolie intersection, take the Hoolie Bacon trail to the left and follow it about .3mi down to the bed of Tortilla Creek.
+Finally, to make the hike just a little more substantial, we threw in a short loop at the end through a nice section of Tortilla Creek.
+After retracing your route back as far as the JF/ Hoolie intersection, take the Hoolie Bacon trail to the left and follow it about 0.3mi down to the bed of Tortilla Creek.
 At this point depart the trail and follow the open creek bed to the right.
-There are some nice rock features along the way and the going is easy all the way to the Peters trail.
-Just remember to keep an eye out for the trail as it crosses the wash, although if you just continue to bear right following the main wash you can't miss it.
-Once on the Peters trail it is a smooth, quick cruise back to the trailhead going through some more abandoned ranch property.
+There are some nice rock features along the way, and the going is easy all the way to the Peters trail.
+Just remember to keep an eye out for the trail as it crosses the wash, although if you continue to bear right following the main wash, you can't miss it.
+Once on the Peters Trail, it is a smooth, quick cruise back to the trailhead going through some more abandoned ranch property.

-I guess the bottom line is this, like most features of historical significance in the Superstitions, one must always remember "it is the beauty of the search, and not the objective itself, that is the true reward!"
+I guess the bottom line is this, like most features of historical significance in the Superstitions, one must never forget "it is the beauty of the search, and not the objective itself, that is the true reward!"

 "FRITZSKI'S BONUS TRIVIA FOR THOSE THAT GIVE A @#?!"
 Today's subject: "MINING"